norceresearch/foreman_nutanix/README.md

 ---

-NOTE: This is a WIP and will not be shocking to find broken features, dead code, and generally not amazing Ruby code specifically.
-First time writing Ruby... :)
+_NOTE: This is a WIP and will not be shocking to find broken features, dead code, and probably not the best Ruby coding you've ever seen._

 ---